aleph2c/miros/doc/glossary.rst

       A run to completion process begins when a statechart receives an event.
-      It searches it's local graph and makes a determination if it needs to respond, if so it will transition from the local state to the target state while adhering to the Harel Formalism, then it will run the INIT_SIGNAL within that target state.
-If that state initiations itself by transitioning to another state, the event processor will run that transition with the Harel Formalism.
+      It searches it's local graph and makes a determination if it needs to respond, if so it will transition from the local state to the target state while adhering to the :term:`Harel Formalism<Harel Formalism>`, then it will run the INIT_SIGNAL within that target state.
+If that state initiations itself by transitioning to another state, the event processor will run that transition with the :term:`Harel Formalism<Harel Formalism>`.
 This will continue until the statechart has nothing left to do at which point it is finished it's run-to-completion processing.
 The active objects can not be pre-empted with new events while they are in the throes of running through a RTC process.
 If an event is received it is placed in the queue and it will not be considered by the event processor until it's RTC step is completed.

    RTC
       :term:`Run To Completion<Run To Completion>`

    Harel Formalism
       The Harel Formalism is a set of rules for describing how events should be processed by active objects.
-They describe when internal events should be send to state methods.
+They describe when :term:`internal events<Internal Event>` should be send to state methods.
 For instance an ENTRY_SIGNAL event should be sent to a state method when it's boundary is breached from the outside to the inside of the state.
 An INIT_SIGNAL will be sent to a state method anytime a state has been settled upon.
 An EXIT_SIGNAL event should be sent to a state method when it's boundary is being breached from an inside-to-the-outside.
 If a state doesn't know how to manage an event it is passed out to it's outer state.
 If no states know how to manage a signal it is ignored by the state chart.

    Fifo
       First in first out.
 Things line up as you image they should.